California

 April 15, 2026 · ~7 min read

-The short version: 36 hours every two years, 6 in law and ethics, plus three one-time trainings you complete once in your career.
+The short version: 36 hours every two years, 6 in law and ethics, plus two one-time trainings you complete once in your career.
 The one-time trainings are where most of the confusion happens.
 Here's the longer version, with the context that makes it usable.

 Who this applies to